Budibase/website/content/blog/data/how-to-create-a-data-model.md

 A large part of developing a data model is establishing the data you’ll need, and where it will come from.

-Having an effective data model in place also allows you to ensure compatibility between multiple sources, optimum performance, scalability, and effective security.
+Having an effective data model in place also allows you to ensure compatibility between multiple sources, optimum performance, scalability, and effective security within your data warehouse or other information assets.

 ## How to create a data model for your app project in 9 steps